Back to Accounting & Tax

 Payroll and WPS Compliance for UAE Businesses

-Every UAE business with employees has to pay salaries through the Wage Protection System.
+Every UAE business with employees must pay salaries through the Wage Protection System.
 The Ministry of Human Resources and Emiratisation (MOHRE) checks compliance every month.
-If a salary is late or a submission is missed, the company can be flagged right away.
+A late payment or a missed submission brings consequences quickly.

-This article explains how WPS works, who has to follow it, what happens when things go wrong, and why many UAE businesses hand payroll to their accountant.
+This article explains how WPS works, who must comply, what happens if you miss it, and why many UAE businesses hand payroll to their accounting firm.

 What is the UAE Wage Protection System (WPS)?

-The Wage Protection System is a payroll monitoring system.
-MOHRE introduced it so private sector employees are paid on time, in full, and through traceable channels.
+The Wage Protection System is a payroll monitoring system that employers must use.
+MOHRE introduced it so private sector employees get paid on time, in full, and through traceable channels.

 Here is how it works.
-When you run payroll, your accountant or payroll provider prepares a Salary Information File, or SIF.
-The file lists each employee, their salary, and the payment date.
+When you run payroll, your accountant or payroll provider prepares a Salary Information File (SIF).
+This file lists each employee, their salary amount, and the payment date.
 The SIF goes to MOHRE.
-The bank transfer must match it exactly.
+The bank transfer must match the SIF exactly.
 MOHRE checks both.

-Salaries must go through MOHRE-approved financial institutions.
-These include most licensed UAE banks and exchange houses.
-Cash does not meet WPS requirements.
-In MOHRE’s system, it can show up as non-payment.
+You must pay salaries through MOHRE-approved financial institutions.
+These include most UAE licensed banks and authorised exchange houses.
+Cash payments do not meet WPS requirements.
+In the MOHRE system, they appear as unpaid salaries.

 Which businesses must comply with WPS in UAE?

-All private sector businesses in the UAE must comply with WPS if they have employees on MOHRE-registered work permits.
+All private sector businesses in UAE must comply with WPS.
+This applies when you have employees on MOHRE-registered work permits.

 This includes:

-• Mainland companies of any size, including one-person businesses
+• Mainland companies of any size, from one employee upward

 • Most major free zone companies, including DMCC, JAFZA, and IFZA

-• Branch offices of foreign companies registered in the UAE
+• Branch offices of foreign companies registered in UAE

-Government entities and some free zone labour frameworks may follow separate rules.
+Government entities and some free zone labour frameworks may use separate arrangements.
 If your staff hold MOHRE work permits, WPS applies.

 How does WPS payroll processing work month to month?